d2l-ai/d2l-en/chapter_linear-classification/environment-and-distribution-shift.md

 that they had collected from patients.
-However, it is considerably more difficult to obtain blood samples from healthy men than sick patients already in the system.
+However, it is considerably more difficult to obtain blood samples from healthy men than from sick patients already in the system.
 To compensate, the startup solicited blood donations from students on a university campus to serve as healthy controls in developing their test.